Management System

 The DIC Group has 17 companies and 23 sites across the Asia–Pacific region.
 DIC has installed ESH country heads (individuals in charge of ESH initiatives) in 10 countries and territories in the region under the supervision of a regional ESH director, who has been installed at DIC Asia Pacific, the Group’s regional headquarters, in Singapore.
 An annual conference and regular quarterly meetings involving the Responsible Care Department in Tokyo, the regional ESH director and the ESH country heads are held to ensure effective communication.
 The Responsible Care Department has also dispatched an ESH manager from corporate headquarters to provide on-site guidance.
 Country heads hold country- and territory-specific meetings periodically to consider initiatives, targets and challenges.

-The 2021 edition of t he DIC A sia–Pacific Region A nnual ESH C onference was held in December, but rather than gathering in Singapore as usual ESH country heads, site ESH officers, the regional ESH director and Responsible Care Department staff congregated online.
-Participants discussed ESH policies, targets and challenges, as well as energy-saving investments for fiscal year 2022.
+The fiscal year 2022 edition of the DIC Asia–Pacific Region Annual ESH Conference was held in November.
+Unlike in fiscal years 2020 and 2021, when the conference was held online due to COVID-19, ESH country heads, site ESH officers, the regional ESH manager, the director in charge of regional Group operations and Responsible Care Department staff gathered in person in Indonesia.
+Participants discussed ESH policies, targets and challenges for fiscal year 2023.

 3. Initiatives in Greater China

-In Greater China, the DIC Group has 17 companies and 18 sites.
-DIC has installed a regional ESH director at DIC China, the Group’s regional headquarters, in Shanghai.
+In Greater China, the DIC Group has 16 companies and 17 sites.
+DIC has installed a regional ESH director at DIC (China), the Group’s regional headquarters, in Shanghai.
 The Company has also reinforced its regional ESH framework by assigning ESH coordinators to oversee efforts in the southern and eastern parts of the country.
-An annual conference and regular teleconferences involving the Responsible Care Department in Tokyo, the regional ESH director and the ESH coordinators are held to ensure effective communication.
+An annual conference and regular teleconferences involving the Responsible Care Department in Tokyo, the regional ESH manager and the ESH coordinators are held to ensure effective communication.
 The Responsible Care Department has also dispatched an ESH manager from corporate headquarters to provide on-site guidance.

 TOPICS